 An Introduction to Ayurveda and Doshas

 The roots of Ayurveda and Ayurvedic medicine can be traced back to the Indian subcontinent over five millennia ago.
 The underlying premise of Ayurveda is that everything, people and their surroundings, are all connected and interdependent; therefore, Ayurveda studies the mind, body and soul in addition to external factors that affect us.
-A main component of Ayurvedic theory are the Doshas, often simplified as “body types.”
+The main component of Ayurvedic theory is the Doshas, often simplified as “body types.”
 However, Doshas actually govern the physical and mental functions of the body.
 When Doshas are in harmony, a person will experience good health, but if they are unbalanced, maladies can occur.

 Although everyone has all three of the Doshas, there will generally be a dominant Dosha that dictates the Ayurvedic constitution type.
 Physical and mental characteristics, strengths and reactions to external stimuli are all thought to be determined by your constitution type.
 Learn about the functions of each Dosha and about the dominant constitution types below.

 Elements: ether & air

 Vata is defined as absolute life energy.
 Vata controls voluntary and autonomic movement, influences the skeleton and regulates the internal organs, which affects circulation, respiration and excretion.
 Vata also affects spiritual receptiveness, clarity, and alertness.

 Vata constitutional types are generally characterised have dry skin and a light frame.
 They tend to have irregular eating patterns and, therefore, irregular digestion.
 Vata types are characterised as enthusiastic and quick-witted.
 They have good short-term memory; however, these types can be prone to worrying and sleep disorders.

 Pitta is equated with the metabolic principle Pitta regulates body temperature, digestion and metabolism in addition to eyesight, intellect and emotional expression.